cdt-eth/blog/blog/content/blog/YNAB/ynab.md

 description: 2021 Budgeting
 ---

-I'm starting this year by budgeting with [YNAB](https://www.youneedabudget.com).
+I'm starting this year by budgeting with [YNAB](https://www.youneedabudget.com), and it does take some time to get used to it.